orchardstack/google-maps-services-python/README.md

  - Maps Static API
  - Address Validation API

+This fork adds limited support for the Routes API for directions and distance matrix.
+Backwards compatibility with the existing Directions API and Distance Matrix API is maintained.

 Keep in mind that the same [terms and conditions](https://developers.google.com/maps/terms) apply to usage of the APIs when they're accessed through this library.